Good Manners and Right Conduct (GMRC) Curriculum signed into law and reintroduced in the K-12 Curriculum in 2021

 GMRC Institutionalization signed in 2020

-Finally, President Duterte signed into law Republic Act 11476 (An Act Institutionalizing Good Manners and Right Conduct and Values Education in K12 Curriculum, June 2020), which institutionalizes GMRC as a subject under the K-12 curriculum.
+Finally, President Duterte signed Republic Act 11476 (An Act Institutionalizing Good Manners and Right Conduct and Values Education in K12 Curriculum, June 2020), which institutionalizes GMRC as a subject under the K-12 curriculum.

-“The signing of the GMRC and Values Education Act is really timely, and I want to thank the President for his swift action on this important measure,” said Senate Majority Leader Juan Miguel Zubiri, principal author of the SB 310.
+“The signing of the GMRC and Values Education Act is timely, and I want to thank the President for his swift action on this important measure,” said Senate Majority Leader Juan Miguel Zubiri, principal author of the SB 310.